codeface-io/SwiftObserver/readme.md

     The intermediate mapping created by `new()` will die immediately, but the resulting `newUnwrappedText` will still live and be fully functional.

 * Because chained mappings get combined into one mapping, the `observable` property on a mapping never refers to another mapping.
 It always refers to the original mapped `Observable`.
 In the above example, `newUnwrappedText.observable` would refer to `text`.

+* One useful consequence of this chaining is that you can create a mapping without an actual underlying observable.
+Use an ad-hoc dummy observable to create the mapping and set the actual observable later:

+    ~~~swift
+    let mappedTitle = Var<String>().new().unwrap("untitled")
+    mappedTitle.observable = titleStringVariable
+    ~~~

+    Being able to define observable mappings independent of any underlying mapped observable can help, for instance, in developing view models.

 ## <a id="combine"></a>6.
 One Combine To Rule Them All